KennyNg-19/Kenny_Ng.github.io/source/_posts/ML-concepts-memorize.md

 **Why can't we use the same generator as for the training data?**

-Look back at the generator we wrote for the training data.
+LOk back at the generator we wrote for the training data.

 - It normalizes each image **per batch**, meaning that it uses **batch statistics**.
 - We should not do this with the test and validation data, since in a real life scenario we **don't process incoming images <u>a batch</u> at a time** (we process **<u>one image</u> at a time**).